-It appears from the facts as submitted that the passes would be given to employees or officials of the Department due to their relationship with the project.
-It does not appear that the group providing the passes is seeking a contractual or business or other relationship with the agency, nor does it appear that the group is regulated by the Department.
-Those officials, members, or employees who are required to file a Statement of Economic Interests must disclose anything of value received which is worth \$25 or more in a day or \$200 in the aggregate in a calendar year from the person providing the passes.
+From the facts as submitted, the passes are given to employees because of their positions with the agency.
+The vendors are exhibiting equipment which is subject to purchase by the agency.
+Since those vendors are seeking a contractual or business or other relationship with the agency, those employees who are required to file a Statement of Economic Interests must disclose anything of value received which is worth \$25 or more in a day or \$200 in the aggregate in a calendar year from the person providing the passes.